amarkerud/awesome-data-and-analytics-managers/README.md

 Hi :wave: my name is Andreas and I'm working with Data, Analytics & Data Science

-This is a curated and opinionated list of resources for Data & Analytics Managers and leaders The aim is to cover the broader space and not provide all ins and outs of e.g. Airflow or other technologies.
-This is inpired by https://github.com/kuchin/awesome-cto/blob/master/README.md
+This is a curated and opinionated list of resources for Data & Analytics Managers and leaders This is inpired by https://github.com/kuchin/awesome-cto/blob/master/README.md

 Please feel free to contribute :rocket: